 WSJT-X offers a "bi-lingual" operating mode in which you can transmit and receive JT65 and JT9 signals, switching between modes automatically as needed.
 Displayed bandwidth can be as large as 5 kHz.
 If your receiver has as upper-sideband filter at least 4 kHz wide, you can have all the typical JT65 and JT9 activity on screen at once, available for making QSOs with a click of the mouse.
 Even with standard SSB-width IF filters, switching between JT65 and JT9 modes is quick and convenient.

-Future plansPlans call for future versions of WSJT-X to include the other popular modes from WSJT.
+Future plansPlans call for future versions of WSJT-X to include other popular modes from WSJT, starting with JT4 -- a popular mode used for microwave EME and other purposes.

-Be sure to refer to the online WSJT-X User's Guide for the relevant program version: either Version 1.3 or the beta release, Version 1.4.
+Be sure to refer to the online WSJT-X User's Guide.

-Installation instructions for version 1.4 can be found here in the User Guide.
-Download the package file appropriate for your system.
-(Note that versions installable with "apt-get" and "yum" will be made available as soon as our package maintainers create the packages.)
+Installation instructions for Linux can be found here in the User Guide.
+Download the package file appropriate for your system, from the lilst below.
+(Versions installable with "apt-get" and "yum" will be made available as soon as our package maintainers create the packages.)

 Installation instructions for version 1.4 can be found here in the User Guide.
 Download the package file appropriate for your system:

-Note that most communication among contributing developers takes place on the wsjt-devel email reflector.
-The package posted here contains all source code for WSJT-X as well as a snapshot of the Hamlib 3 sources and a CMake script to build WSJT-X on any supported platform:
+Communication among contributing developers takes place on the wsjt-devel email reflector.
+The package posted here contains all source code for WSJT-X as well as a snapshot of the Hamlib 3 sources and a CMake script to build WSJT-X on any supported platform.